meganecummings/clothing_swap_backend/README.md

 ## ClothingSwap

-This is the Backend gitHub.
-Please see below for the frontend gitHub. https://git.generalassemb.ly/megcummings/ClothingSwap
+This is the Server-Side for my Clothing Swap MERN stack application on gitHub.
+Please see below for the Client-Side Repo on  gitHub. https://git.generalassemb.ly/megcummings/ClothingSwap

 #### What is ClothingSwap?